 Time to get the really cold party started, eh?
 Ice Cube on the track!

 Hôtel de Glace has 3 bars, I assume one for each degree above zero.

 - Neige – with an impressive apple tree and some stunning snow-inspired artwork.
 My allergy to apples is thankful for the invisible force field.
 I know, who’s allergic to apples?!

 - Heineken – with its insanely Canadian ice carvings and lounge area

-- Amarula – the bar based on the African creme liqueur I have obsessed over since last year’s Boston Wine Expo
+- Amarula – the bar based on the African creme liqueur I just happen to be obsessed with

 WE LEARNED THE BEST STUFFS:

 - Tipping the bartender with the loonies and toonies in your pocket?
 (You better be!)
 Don’t be surprised when the coins, warm from your butt heat, melt into the bar and become part of it.

 - The most important tool at Hôtel de Glace is a typical household clothing iron just like the kind I never, ever use.
 A quick swipe across almost any surface will have it looking smooth and like new.
 Like a tiny zamboni.
 “What is this?
 A center for ants?
 How can we be expected to serve people ice cocktails if they can’t even fit inside the building?”

 MAKING OUR OWN ICE GLASSES